 I believe many students leave New Zealand intent on creating, extending or re-honoring partnerships back home, be they with Native American people, local NGOs, or networks of like-minded people.
 They see how partnership in New Zealand has created a powerful vision of collaboration and reconciliation, and they know that way of working is something the world still desperately needs.
 HECUA students tend to respond to that need, and are drawn to HECUA’s long-standing commitment to the tough issues, and to working with community.
 We try to help them hear what the land and its people can teach them here.

 D.A.
-Bullock is an award-winning filmmaker and social practice artist in the field of story-based activism.
-His films have been featured at national and international festivals including Toronto International Film Festival & Chicago International Film Festival.
-Winner of best feature film 2003 Urbanworld Film Festival in New York.
+Bullock is an award-winning filmmaker and social practice artist, and a foremost leader in the field of story-based organizing and activism.
+His films have been featured at national and international festivals including the Toronto International Film Festival & the Chicago International Film Festival.
+He was winner of best feature film at 2003 Urbanworld Film Festival in New York.

-In 2011 Bullock founded Bully Creative Shop, a feature film, documentary, media art and digital content social enterprise.
-Bullock is a 2014 McKnight IFP Media Artist Fellow, 2015 MN State Arts Board Grant recipient and 2016 Intermedia Arts / City of Minneapolis Creative Citymaking Artist.
+In 2011 D.A. founded Bully Creative Shop, a feature film, documentary, media art, and digital content social enterprise.
+D.A. is a 2014 McKnight IFP Media Artist Fellow, 2015 MN State Arts Board Grant recipient, and 2016 Intermedia Arts / City of Minneapolis Creative Citymaking Artist.

-His cinematography work can be seen currently in the ARRAY Releasing documentary film VANISHING PEARLS available on Netflix.
+His cinematography work can be seen currently in the documentary film VANISHING PEARLS, available on Netflix.

-Bullock also developed a mobile, artist designed engagement pulpit in collaboration with JXTA, a youth arts organization in north Minneapolis.
-The pulpit has made an appearance at several community events across Minneapolis to give the community a creative platform for speaking their minds.
+D.A. also developed a mobile, artist-designed engagement pulpit in collaboration with JXTA, a youth arts organization in north Minneapolis (and an internship partner of HECUA).
+The pulpit has made appearances at several community events across Minneapolis to give the community a creative platform for speaking their minds.
 The concept is for all residents of Minneapolis to have a voice and a platform to share and shape what equity and the future of Minneapolis will look like.

 In 2016 Bullock co-founded The Underground Media Collective, a community based media co-op designed to re-imagine public media specializing in media justice, media literacy, and new media distribution for community voices.